aidenlx/obsidian-zotero-docs/pages/getting-started/basic-usage.en-US.md

 3. **Search and Insert Citation and Bibliography in Markdown Format:** With obsidian-zotero, you can search your Zotero library and insert citations and bibliographies directly into your Obsidian notes in markdown format.

-4. **Add Metadata to Literature Note's Frontmatter:** Quickly add metadata to your literature note's frontmatter for easy querying with Obsidian's dataview plugin.

 Now, without further ado, let's dive into each of these features to help you get the most out of obsidian-zotero!